flowerinthenight/hugo-site/content/blog/2024-08-20-thoughts-on-newer-system-languages.md

 This post will not be an X vs Y review, or at least, not intentionally.
 Programming languages, I think, are one of those things that developers tend to get attached to, alongside editors, OS'es (or distros in the Linux world).
 "Here be dragons.", as they say.
 But I want to share my thoughts from a perspective of someone who can introduce a new programming language to teams, instead of someone who wants to make a case and convince somebody who can do so.

 Before I joined, Alphaus was a PHP shop.
 Around early 2018, after about half a year, I introduced Go as our main programming language but only for new services; no rewrites.
 I didn't know Go at that time, nobody in the company did.
 But why Go though?
 I could have chosen Java, or C#.
 Seven years on, now, I consider that a good decision.
 Did I know it would be?
 Of course not.
 Java probably would have been fine.
-But thinking about it now, I would attribute it mainly down to Go's simplicity (or size?).
-Or at least at that time.
+But thinking about it now, I would attribute it mainly down to Go's simplicity.

 <br>